‘Just like that’: Yemeni families destroyed by US air strikes

 The ground convulsed beneath him, and he was hurled backwards, ears ringing as a shockwave of dust and debris swept over him, stinging his skin.
 For a moment, he could not breathe.

-When he lifted his head, the al-Sharafi home was gone.
+When he lifted his head, the al-Zeini home was gone.

 “Just like that, the house had collapsed into a smouldering heap of rubble and twisted metal,” the 30-year-old civil servant said.

-“All 12 al-Sharafis – mostly women and kids – who were inside on a peaceful Ramadan evening, were killed,” he said in pain.
+“All 12 al-Zeinis – mostly women and kids – who were inside on a peaceful Ramadan evening, were killed,” he said in pain.

-The al-Sharafi family had been killed in a raid ordered by United States President Donald Trump.
+The al-Zeini family had been killed in a raid ordered by United States President Donald Trump.

 Trump claimed he wanted to target Houthi fighters and military installations, to force them to stop attacking Israeli-linked ships in the Red Sea – which the Houthis say they are doing in response to Israel’s ongoing blockade of the Gaza Strip.